Should I Buy a House or Remodel in South Bend?

 Customization

 How important is customization?
 One amazing part of a remodel is designing your new space exactly how you want it.
 You can also achieve completely customized results with new construction, though this is likely (but not always) the most expensive option.
 You are less likely to find an existing home with absolutely every feature on your list.
+The benefits of renovating your home include control, personalization, and often a better return on your investment.

 Cost of Remodeling Vs. Moving